 Pot the cutting into fresh soil

-Whichever way of growing you choose for your String of Hearts cutting, one thing stays the same.
+Whichever way of growing you choose for your cutting, one thing stays the same.
 It’s important to use fresh, high-quality potting mix.
 Never reuse old mix from other houseplants as this can transfer pests and diseases that may be lingering in the mix undetected.

 You also want to choose a potting mix that is well-draining.
 Sometimes this comes labelled as succulent mix like this one available on Amazon, other times you can just read the components of the mix to check it has perlite to aid drainage and aeration of the soil.
 String of Hearts plants are very sensitive to overwatering so this bit is vital.

-Find a nice spot for your String of Hearts cuttings to grow
+Find a nice spot for your cuttings to grow

 Now that your various cuttings are potted nicely into fresh soil you want to find the right place for them to thrive.
 Bright but indirect sunlight is what your new cutting needs as intense light will scorch the cutting but a lack of light will stunt any new root or leaf growth.